MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

    :::image type="content" source="media/deployment-arc-register-local-ui/collect-support-package-1.png" alt-text="Screenshot that shows the Support and troubleshooting pane with Create selected." lightbox="media/deployment-arc-register-local-ui/collect-support-package-1.png":::

 1. After the Support package is created, select **Download**.
 A zipped package is downloaded on your local system.
-You can unzip the package and view the system log files.-->
+You can unzip the package and view the system log files.

 ## Next steps